Workers Compensation Attorney

 An Experienced Attorney Can Evaluate the Fairness of a Settlement

 It is important to keep in mind that employers and insurance companies may or may not correctly determine the right value for your accident-related injuries.

 An attorney may be able to assist you in accurately assessing your losses and damages.
 This can be especially important for a settlement offer, which may estimate your future costs of medical treatment and lost wages.
 According to Florida’s Chief Financial Officer, workers’ compensation settlements are voluntary.
 In other words, you are not obligated to accept a settlement that you do not believe is fair.

-If an attorney believes that you are not being compensated adequately based on your injuries and the terms of your employer’s insurance policy, they may be able to take action on your behalf.
+If a personal injury attorney in Fort Lauderdale believes that you are not being compensated adequately based on your injuries and the terms of your employer’s insurance policy, they may be able to take action on your behalf.

 When to Seek Legal Counsel